RickKwok/Course/FinalReviewGuide.md

 ### Configuration Management/Continuous Deployment/Infrastructure

-* Understand core concepts related to Configuration Management
+* Understand core concepts related to Configuration Management(a set of tracking and control activities that are initiated when a software engineering projects begins and terminates when software is taken out of operation)
-* Identity traditional and modern components and practices related to configuration management
+* Identity traditional and modern components and practices related to configuration management(traditional:1.Identify all items related to software.2.Manage changes to those items.3.Enable variations of items and changes.4.Maintain quality of versions and releases.5.Provide traceability between changes and requirements.In modern configuration management, lightweight CM is integrated throughout the software process)
 * Explain issues related to (not using configuration management)
 * Design and apply configuration management concepts to a project.
-* Explain differences between continuous integration, deployment, and delivery
+* Explain differences between continuous integration, deployment, and delivery(Continuous Deployment is the deployment or release of code to Production as soon as it is ready.Continuous Delivery is the continual delivery of code to an environment once the developer feels the code is ready to ship.Continuous Integration is the practice of merging development work with a Master/Trunk/Mainline branch constantly so that you can test changes, and test that changes work with other changes.)
 * Explain operations responsibility models and team values
 * Identity Deployment Strategies
 * 10 Adages Paper
-* Identity components of cloud infrastructure
+* Identity components of cloud infrastructure(Cloud infrastructure refers to the hardware and software components -- such as servers, storage, networking and virtualization software -- that are needed to support the computing requirements of a cloud computing model.
+In addition, cloud infrastructures include a software abstraction layer that virtualizes resources and logically presents them to users through programmatic means.)
 * Explain underlying issues related to infrastructure components
 * Understand microservices
 * Design and apply infrastructure concepts for the design of a scalable and resilence application.